 Get data from Google Sheets updated in Excel

 Install Sheetgo here.
 Sign in with your desired account to automatically sync your files on the platform.

 Once inside the Sheetgo web application, click on Connect to create the Google Sheets to Excel workflow.

 The first step is to select the Google Sheets and its specific tab you want to convert to Excel as your data source.

 Step 3: Select your data destination

 Next, select “Excel file” as the data destination.

 Here, you have two options.
-You either let Sheetgo automatically create a new Excel file, in Dropbox or Google Drive, or you select one of your existing Excel files in either one of that storage.
+You either let Sheetgo automatically create a new Excel file, in one of the 3 storage platforms we support, or you select one of your existing Excel files in either one of that storage.